alchemycodelab/work-with-us/README.md

 ## Code Deep-Dive

 A 30 minute code discussion lead by you with one or two other instructor developers.
 Ideally a project of yours, but can be other code, blog post, or an open source project as well.
-Imagine we are new developers and you are there to introduce as to the code.
+Imagine we are new developers and you are there to introduce us to the code.

 ### Why?